 Searching Your Dashboards and Metrics

-In the header of any dashboard screen, you can search for a specific dashboard or metric.
-Dashboards and metrics are distinguished by the icons on the left.
+In the header of any dashboard screen, you can search for a specific dashboard or metric by clicking the magnifying glass at the top right.
+Dashboards and metrics are distinguished by the icons on the left in the results listing.
 Results will be shown alphabetically with metrics showing up first, then dashboards.

 Metric Action Menu